How To Avoid Being Scammed

 STEPS YOU CAN TAKE TO AVOID BEING THE VICTIM OF POLYGRAPH FRAUD

-3. Verify that the examiner or his/her company has a satisfactory (A or better) rating with the Better Business Bureau.
+- Verify that the examiner or his/her company has a satisfactory (A or better) rating with the Better Business Bureau.
 Remember that a company does not have to belong to the BBB to have a BBB rating.
-Read the customer reviews on the BBB web site
+Read the customer reviews on the BBB web site.
+SHORTCUT: GPN already has an A+ BBB Rating.

-5. Verify that the examiner is licensed in the state or jurisdiction where the exam will take place.
-However, less than half the states in the U.S. require licensing for polygraph examiners, so in many cases the examiner will not require a license to operate.
+Verify that the examiner is licensed in the state or jurisdiction where the exam will take place.
+However, less than half the states in the U.S. require (or even offer) licensing for polygraph examiners, so in many cases the examiner will not require a license to operate.
 In these situations, it is critical to verify the examiner’s membership in one or more of the three organizations noted above.
-Click here for a list of state licensing boards.
+SHORTCUT: GPN has already verified this information for you.

-6. Be cautious of any examiner charging significantly less than the average price for your area.
-Any price under $300 should be a huge warning sign that the examiner has not been adequately trained, is using out-of-date equipment, or is not maintaining his/her continuing education requirements.
+Be cautious of any examiner charging significantly less than the average price for a given area.
+Any price under $300 should be a warning sign that the examiner may not have been adequately trained, is not maintaining his/her continuing education requirements, or is only providing exams as supplemental retirement income.
+SHORTCUT: GPN has already verified the credentials of its member examiners.

-7. If the examiner offers you voice stress services or "over the phone" lie detection as a cheap alternative to regular polygraph testing, you’re about to be scammed.
+If the examiner offers you voice stress services or “over the phone” lie detection as a cheap alternative to regular polygraph testing, you’re about to be scammed.
+SHORTCUT: GPN members will not offer you less accurate alternate technologies.

-8. Polygraph technology and techniques change frequently, so unless the examiner regularly attends continuing education courses he/she may not be using up-to-date techniques.
+Polygraph technology and techniques change frequently, so unless the examiner regularly attends continuing education courses he/she may not be using up-to-date techniques.
 Ask about recent CE credits achieved by the examiner and whether these credits are approved by the APA.
+SHORTCUT: GPN requires its members to be current with continuing education programs.

-10. If the exam has already been conducted, make sure the exam took 90 minutes or longer and that no more than 5 relevant questions were asked.
+If the exam has already been conducted, make sure the exam took 90 minutes or longer and that no more than 4 related relevant questions were asked.

-11. If the exam has already been conducted, you should receive a written report (at no extra charge) which should include the examiner’s name, address, phone number, signature, name of the examinee, date of the exam, the purpose of the exam, the list of relevant questions asked and answers given, and the analysis of those answers.
-Beware of any examiner who reports "Truth" or "Truthfulness" in a report.
+If the exam has already been conducted, you should receive a written report (at no extra charge) which should include the examiner’s name, address, phone number, signature, name of the examinee, date of the exam, the purpose of the exam, the list of relevant questions asked and answers given, and the analysis of those answers.
+Beware of any examiner who reports “Truth” or “Truthfulness” in a report.
 This is not typical terminology used in a polygraph report.
+SHORTCUT: Hiring a GPN examiner ensures you will get a written report.

-12. If you question the results of the exam, any examiner should be willing to have his/her results Quality Controlled (QC’d) by an independent reviewer.
+If an examiner refuses to allow his/her test to undergo a Quality Control Review by an independent expert, that is a red flag that you have found a fraudulent examiner.
+If you question the results of the exam, any examiner should be willing to have his/her results Quality Controlled by an independent reviewer (who has been formally trained in the same technique).
 Ask in advance whether the examiner would be willing to have any disputed results reviewed by a QC examiner.
 GPN can provide QC reviews if needed.
+SHORTCUT: GPN members allow customers to get a second opinion of their exams upon request.

 COMPARE THE CHARTS